 Option Argument Description

-n/a <ip address="" or<br="">DNS name&gt;</ip> Type an IP address with the format xxx.xxx.xxx.xxx , or a DNS name.
+n/a <ip address<br="">or DNS name&gt;</ip> Type an IP address with the format xxx.xxx.xxx.xxx , or the DNS name configured by the DNS server.

--t Ping until stopped.
+t Ping until stopped.

-Example: To determine whether a device with an IP address of 150.250.6.10 is connected to the network, type:
+Example: To determine whether a device with an IP address of 192.168.1.50 is connected to the network, type portSpeed